json-schema-org/community/docs/openjsf/application.md

 > Please refer to [Section III, Stages - Definitions & Expectations](https://github.com/openjs-foundation/cross-project-council/blob/HEAD/PROJECT_PROGRESSION.md#iii-stages---definitions--expectations) of PROJECT_PROGRESSION.md.

-At Large, although with a view to move to Imapct.
+At Large, although with a view to move to Impact.

 ## Project Website